efratbyy/MARKET_BH/server/README.md

   POST /api/api/v1.0/email/send
 ```

-- You will need to provide the current date, the user's name, the user's email, the user's cart and the order number to get an answer from this api (When the user checks out, an email with the order details is sent to both the customer and the business owner)
+- You will need to provide the current date, the user's name, the user's email, the user's cart and the order number to get an response from this api (When the user checks out, an email with the order details is sent to both the customer and the business owner)
 - You must be a logged in user in order to send the order details email

 ### Categories API